Biodiversity and Mine Closure

 How we’re responding: We implemented best practice mine closure techniques in the closure of Alamo Dorado, which is now complete, and we are working to maximize positive biodiversity outcomes in post-closure.

 Sites are implementing our Corporate Environmental Standard on Biodiversity and Mine Closure.

 Potential risks and impacts

-- Damage to ecosystem health and loss of biodiversity
+- Potential damage to ecosystem health and loss of biodiversity

 - New or unanticipated closure, reclamation and remediation costs, and regulatory requirements

 304-1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.